mikro-orm/mikro-orm/docs/docs/entity-manager.md

 You can also search by referenced entity properties.
 Simply pass nested where condition like this and all requested relationships will be automatically joined.
-Currently it will only join them so you can search and sort by those.
+Currently it will only join them so we can search and sort by those.
 To populate entities, do not forget to pass the populate parameter as well.

 ```ts